mtgjson/mtgjson-website/docs/data-models/index.md

 }
 ```

-Most data output by MTGJSON are Data Models but some models have more complex models which are outlined as [Abstract Models](/abstract-models/).
+Most data output by MTGJSON are Data Models but some models have more complex structures which are outlined in [Abstract Models](/abstract-models/).